ctsnguyen/ResNet50-LogisticRegression-Dementia-Classification/ProcessingData/README.md

 - **10%** Validation
 - **15%** Test

-This ensures no slices from the same individual appear across different splits.
+This ensured no slices from the same individual appear across different splits.